NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 ## Contributing an Alternative Implementation

-Contributors who wish to provide an alternative implementation of `c_sw` must do so by issuing a Pull Request to the `develop` branch from their own forks of this repository.
+Contributors who wish to provide an alternative implementation of `c_sw` must do so by issuing a pull request to the `develop` branch from their own forks of this repository.
 Write access to this repository can not be granted for external collaborators.